Codex Sinaiticus: Recent history

 In May 1975, during restoration work, the monks of Saint Catherine's Monastery discovered a room beneath the St. George Chapel which contained many parchment fragments.
 Kurt Aland and his team from the Institute for New Testament Textual Research were the first scholars who were invited to analyse, examine and photograph these new fragments of the New Testament in 1982.
 Among these fragments were twelve complete leaves from the Sinaiticus, eleven leaves of the Pentateuch and one leaf of the Shepherd of Hermas.
 Together with these leaves 67 Greek Manuscripts of New Testament have been found (uncials 0278 – 0296 and some minuscules).

-In June 2005, a team of experts from the UK, Europe, Egypt, Russia and USA undertook a joint project to produce a new digital edition of the manuscript (involving all four holding libraries), and a series of other studies was announced.British Library Heads Project in Digitalising the World’s Oldest Bible Christianity Today, 15 March 2005 This will include the use of hyperspectral imaging to photograph the manuscripts to look for hidden information such as erased or faded text.
-This is to be done in cooperation with the British Library.
+In June 2005, a team of experts from the United Kingdom, Europe, Egypt, Russia and United States undertook a joint project to produce a new digital edition of the manuscript (involving all four holding libraries), and a series of other studies was announced.British Library Heads Project in Digitalising the World’s Oldest Bible Christianity Today, 15 March 2005 This will include the use of hyperspectral imaging to photograph the manuscripts to look for hidden information such as erased or faded text.
+This was done in cooperation with the British Library.

 More than one quarter of the manuscript was made publicly available at The Codex Sinaiticus Website on 24 July 2008.
 On 6 July 2009, 800 more pages of the manuscript were made available, showing over half of the entire text, although the entire text was intended to be shown by that date.

 The complete document is now available online in digital form and available for scholarly study.
 The online version has a fully transcribed set of digital pages, including amendments to the text, and two images of each page, with both standard lighting and raked lighting to highlight the texture of the parchment.

 Prior to 1 September 2009, the University of the Arts London PhD student, Nikolas Sarris, discovered the previously unseen fragment of the Codex in the library of Saint Catherine's Monastery.
 It contains the text of Book of Joshua 1:10.